 Facility related safety conditions include fans' accessibility and location.
 How easily can non-service personnel access the unit?
 Is the fan in a hazardous duty environment?
 Was the unit ordered for this duty?
 Other concerns must also be addressed.
-All fans should be powered through controls that are easily accessible to service personnel from the fan.
+All fans should be powered through switches which are easily accessible to service personnel from the fan.
 Fan power must have the ability to be "locked out" by service personnel trained in lockout/tagout procedures per OSHA requirements (29CFR1910.147).
 When performing lockout, be aware of factors, such as building pressure and additional fans in the system that can influence unwanted fan rotation (wind milling).
 If you have any doubt about your ability to perform a task, seek a person qualified to do that task.
 Before any work is done on a fan, ensure that the fan is isolated from the electrical supply using a 'lockout/tagout system.'

-Note: A stationary, non-rotating fan does not mean that the fan is isolated from the electrical supply or from other fans/dampers in the system that could cause the fan wheel to rotate.
+Note: A stationary, non-rotating fan does not mean that the fan is isolated from the electrical supply.
 A non-rotating fan could be subject to controls or other circuit protection devices that may start the fan without notice.